 Learn to Use the Camera

 When deciding on a camera, make sure to study the features and technical descriptions of the camera.
 The type of camera you buy depends on what kind of photographs you want to take and how professional you plan to go.
 Take time to learn how to use it with all its functions properly.
 First of all, you should read the instruction manual to make sure you are operating the camera correctly.
 It’s essential to know how to set the ISO, the aperture, and how to set the camera on manual.
 Browse through the manual and read the sections thoroughly.
 Look at reviews and books about your camera.
-User reviews are professional reviews are helpful because they tell you the pros and cons of each camera.
+User reviews and professional reviews are helpful because they tell you the pros and cons of each camera.
+Additionally, don’t get too caught up in specifications and technical features that you may not use.
+Instead, look at what photographers that you are inspired by work with, and talk to independent camera store owners about what may be best for you.

 Practice Taking Photos

 To learn photography skills, take as many images as you can, using different settings.
 Spend a couple of days taking aperture priority shots, then the next few days, learn to use exposure settings.
 It takes practice to figure out how to capture what you see in the viewfinder correctly.
 Work through frustration and remember that it’s a process of trial and error.
 You will learn from your mistakes, and the photos will get better with time.
-And take a break to have some fun once in a while!
+And take a break to have some fun once in a while – don’t treat your photography like a job.
 A photo picture quiz can be just the trick!

 Three Components of the Camera for those just getting started in photography